vivekagr/AWS-SAA-C02-Course/README.md

 Achieves the highest level of performance available with EC2.

-Best practice is to launch all of the instances within that group at the same time.
 If you launch with 9 instances and AWS places you in a place with capacity for 12, you are now limited in how many you can add.
+- Best practice is to launch all of the instances within that group at the same time.

 Cluster placements need to be part of the same AZ.
 Cluster placement groups are generally the same rack, but they can even be the same EC2 host.

 All members have direct connections to each other.
 They can achieve **10 Gbps single stream** vs 5 Gbps normally.
-They also have the lowest latency and max PPS possible in AWS.
+Thanks to the close physical location, they also have the lowest latency and max PPS (Packets per second) possible in AWS.

 If the hardware fails, the entire cluster will fail.

 ##### Cluster Placement Exam PowerUp

-- Clusters can't span AZs.
+- Clusters can't span multiple AZs.
+ONE AZ ONLY.
 The first AZ used will lock down the cluster.
 - They can span VPC peers.
 - Requires a supported instance type.
-- Best practice to use the same type of instance and launch all at once.
+- Best practice is to use the same type of instance and launch all at once.
-- This is the only way to achieve **10Gbps SINGLE stream**, other data metrics assume multiple streams.
+- This is the only way to achieve **10Gbps SINGLE stream !!!**, other data metrics assume multiple streams.

 #### Spread Placement

 Keep instances separated

 This provides the best resilience and availability.
+Spread groups can span **multiple AZs**.
+- distinct racks
+- if a rack fails, it will only affect instances inside of it

-Spread groups can span multiple AZs.
-Information will be put on distinct racks with their own network or power supply.
-There is a limit of 7 instances per AZ.
-The more AZs in a region, the more instances inside a spread placement group.
+Information will be put on distinct racks with their own network or power supply. **There is a limit of 7 instances per AZ** The more AZs in a region, the more instances inside a spread placement group.

 ##### Spread Placement Exam PowerUp

 - Provides the highest level of availability and resilience.
-  - Each instance by default runs from a different rack.
+  - **Each instance by default runs from a different rack - it has separated part of hardware**
 - 7 instances per AZ is a hard limit.
 - Not supported for dedicated instances or hosts.

-Use case: small number of critical instances that need to be kept separated from each other.
-Several mirrors of an application
+Use case: small number of critical instances that need to be kept separated from each other. **Several mirrors of an application**

 #### Partition Placement

-Groups of instances spread apart
+Groups (partitions) of instances spread apart

+Designed for situations **when we have more than 7 instances per AZ**, but we still require ability to **separate those instances**

+Partition Placement group can be created across multiple AZs in a Region.
+- e.g. AZ-A and AZ-B
+- **maximum of 7 partitions per AZ**
+- each partition has its **own racks - no sharing between partitions**
+-

 If a problem occurs with one rack's networking or power, it will at most take out one instance.

-The main difference is you can launch as many instances in each partition as you desire.
+The main difference to Spread is you can launch **as many instances as we want** in each partition.

 When you launch a partition group, you can allow AWS decide or you can specifically decide.

 ##### Partition Placement Exam PowerUp

-- 7 partitions maximum for each AZ
+- 7 **partitions** maximum for each AZ
+  - Spread is basically hardcoded 1 AZ per each partition (so limit of 7 instances per AZ still applies)
-- Instances can be placed into a specific partition, or AWS can pick.
+- Instances can be placed into a **specific partition, or AWS can pick**.
+  - so we have an element of control
-- This is not supported on dedicated hosts.
+- This is not supported on Dedicated Hosts.
 - Great for HDFS, HBase, and Cassandra

 ### EC2 Dedicated Hosts

-EC2 host allocated to you in its entirety.
+- EC2 host allocated to you in its entirety.
-Pay for the host itself which is designed for a family of instances.
+- **Pay for the entire host** itself which is **designed for a family of instances**.
-There are no instance charges.
+- **There are no instance charges.**
-You can pay for a host on-demand or reservation with 1 or 3 year terms.
+- You can pay for a host **on-demand** or **reservation with 1 or 3 year terms**.

-The host hardware has physical sockets and cores.
+- Host hardware has **physical sockets and cores**.
 This dictates how many instances can be run on the HW.

 Hosts are designed for a specific size and family.
 If you purchase one host, you configure what type of instances you want to run on it.
-With the older VM system you cannot mix and match.
-The new Nitro system allows for mixing and matching host size.
+With the **older VM** system you **cannot mix and match**.
+The new **Nitro** system **allows for mixing and matching host size**.

 #### Dedicated Hosts Limitations

-- AMI Limits, some versions can't be used
+- **AMI Limits**, some versions (RHEL, SUSE Linux, any Windows AMIs) can't be used
-- Amazon RDS instances are not supported
+- **Amazon RDS** instances are not supported
-- Placement groups are not supported for dedicated hosts.
+- **Placement Groups** are not supported for dedicated hosts.
-- Hosts can be shared with other organization accounts using **RAM**
+- Hosts can be shared with other organization accounts using **RAM** - Resource Access Management
-- This is mostly used for licensing problems related to ports.
+- This is mostly used for software licensing problems (??? read more on that)

 ### Enhanced Networking

-Enhanced networking uses SR-IOV.
+- Enhanced networking uses **SR-IOV**
-The physical network interface is aware of the virtualization.
+  - **the physical network interface is aware of the virtualization !!!**
-Each instance is given exclusive access to one part of a physical network interface card.
+- Each instance is given exclusive access to one of the logical network cards created from physical network card

-There is no charge for this and is available on most EC2 types.
+- There is **no charge** for this and is available on most EC2 types (modern ones mostly).
+  - in many cases it's enabled by default
-It allows for higher IO and lower host CPU usage
+- It allows for **higher IO** and **Lower Host CPU** usage
-This provides more bandwidth and higher packet per seconds.
+- This provides more **Bandwidth** and higher PPS (Packets per second).
-In general this provides lower latency.
+- Provides **consistent (!!!) lower latency**.
+- for exam, we don't need to know how to implement it

 #### EBS Optimized

 Historically network on EC2 was shared with the same network stack used for both data networking and EBS storage networking.

-EBS optimized instance means that some stack optimizations have taken place and dedicated capacity has been provided for that instance for EBS usage.
+EBS optimized instance means that some **stack optimizations** have taken place and **dedicated capacity** has been provided for that instance for EBS usage.

-Most new instances support this and have this enabled by default for no charge.
+**Most** new instances **support this** and have this **enabled by default** for no charge.
+- for older instance types, there is some support, but enabling costs extra

 ---